Obtaining Pro Bono Status:

 Who is eligible to serve as a supervising lawyer?
 The supervising lawyer must be a licensed member of the North Carolina State Bar in good standing.
 The lawyer must work at a nonprofit organization that provides legal services to low-income individuals.
 The lawyer must submit a statement agreeing to supervise the emeritus or out-of-state pro bono lawyer.

 Where can I volunteer?
 What opportunities are available for pro bono service?
-Pro bono opportunities are available in a wide variety of practice areas and can accommodate varying time commitment.
+Pro bono opportunities are available in a wide variety of practice areas and can accommodate varying time commitments.

-What are the guidelines for appearing in court?
-A lawyer with Pro Bono Practice Status may represent an eligible person in any proceeding before a federal, state, or local tribunal, including an administrative agency, if notice of pro bono status is given to the tribunal or agency by the pro bono lawyer and the supervising lawyer approved the representation.
+What are the guidelines for in-court practice?
+A lawyer with Pro Bono Practice Status may under supervision: 1) give advice on matters of NC law provided the lawyer clearly explains pro bono status and the supervising lawyer determines he or she is qualified in that subject area; and 2) represent an eligible person in any proceeding before a federal, state, or local tribunal, including an administrative agency, if the pro bono lawyer gives notice of pro bono status to the tribunal or agency and the supervising lawyer approved the representation.
 A statement advising the tribunal or agency of the lawyer’s Pro Bono Practice Status shall be filed with the tribunal and made a part of the record in the case.
 The State Bar Council’s Order granting Pro Bono Practice Status may be used for this purpose.
 For additional information, see the Guidelines for In-Court Practice found on the petitions linked above.